 Staple the end shut with tissue paper and feathers.
 We glued a couple extra feathers on top to cover the staples.

 We took our painted shells from our last project and glued beads to the back.
 This allowed us to string up the shells.
 We created several strands of shells with blue and green string and tied them to a yarn stick we made earlier this year (a plain stick would work too!)

 We attached safety pins to the top of our fish so we could tie them to the string of shells.

-In the picture above, it shows our finished mobile being hung with yarn…we later changed that to string (several strands together) after it came crashing down!
-The yarn started shredding off because the mobile was too heavy and the yarn was too soft.
+In the picture above, it shows our finished wall hanging being hung with yarn…we later changed that to string (several strands together) after it came crashing down!
+The yarn started shredding off because the weight of all of the shells.
+Oops!